Graduation and Degree Requirements

 - SCHOLASTIC STANDING

-For those who began their law study prior to Fall 2016: attain a 2.300 or higher cumulative grade point average as well as attain a 2.300 or higher grade point average in at least one of the last two regular semesters prior to completing the degree requirements; and
+As of Spring 2019: attain a 2.300 or higher cumulative grade point average as well as attain a 2.300 or higher grade point average in at least one of the last two regular semesters prior to completing the degree requirements; and

 - NOTICE: file a notice of candidacy (petition to graduate) for the Juris Doctor Degree Program on or prior to the date designated in the official academic calendar for the year of graduation.